 db:

-You can understand more about a similar docker compose file for Docker and Postgres.
-The above example defines is using docker compose file version 3.8.
+driver: localYou can understand more about a similar docker compose file for Docker and Postgres.
+The above example is defined using docker compose file version 3.8.
 You have defined two services in this docker-compose.yml file.
-The first is the db and the second one is the api.
-You can find see the Dockerfile used for the api too.
+The first is the db and the second is the api.
+You can see the Dockerfile used for the api as well.
 The db service uses the official Postgres version 14.1 with the alpine flavor as it is a small image and ultimately a smaller container.
-It uses some environment variables and volumes, you can read about it more on Postgres with docker compose.
+It uses some environment variables and volumes; you can read more about it in Postgres with docker compose.

-In the next section, you will learn about the depends on and service_healthy condition.
+In the next section, you will learn about depends_on and the service_healthy condition.

 Docker compose depends on under the covers #

-Docker compose depends_on only specifies the order in which the services should start when no conditions are used.
+Docker Compose depends_on only specifies the order in which the services should start when no conditions are used.
 While depends_on ensures that services start in the correct order, it's important to understand that it does not guarantee that the dependent service is ready to accept connections or requests.

 Services startup condition with service_healthy #